YojiSato65/YojiSato65/README.md

 # Hi there, I'm Yoji👋

-- Love learning new things
+- Responsible person who loves learning new things
-- Responsible and excellent team working skills in diverse environments
+- Always aiming at maximising results in the most efficient way possible
-- Great at maximising results in the most efficient way possible
+- Currently pursuing a career in software development where I can grow every day, solve difficult problems creatively, and share knowledge and experiences with a team.

 <br/>